 Many swan nests are maintained continually throughout the breeding season, and so they tend to increase in size.
 Furthermore, many pairs of swans reuse the same nest - especially if they raise a successful brood there - which means that nests might continue to grow in size year after year.

-In much of the Northern Hemisphere, the swan breeding season ranges between late April and early May.
+In much of the Northern Hemisphere, the swan breeding season ranges between March and July.
 If the first brood fails, swans may attempt to raise another brood, but this depends on how early in the season the brood is lost.

 The incubation period is quite long too (35-41 days), which means swans can easily run out of time to re-nest, especially if the first nest is destroyed.